 CAN I LIVE IN BALI FULL-TIME?
 HOW MUCH DOES IT COST TO LIVE IN BALI?
 WHAT’S THE COST OF LIVING IN BALI?

 AHHH Bali!
 You’ve been to Bali and you are considering moving there?
-Or you’ve heard so many people moving to Bali that you wonder how much does it actually cost per month?
+Or you’ve heard so many people moving to Bali that you wonder how much it actually costs per month.

 The promise of a laid-back lifestyle, warm weather, and a thriving expatriate community has lured people from all corners of the globe to make this tropical paradise their home.
 But beneath this paradise lies the practical question: What is the cost of living in Bali?